skial/wait/README.md

 ## Usage

-You have two options, use Yield with [Klas](https://github.com/skial/klas/) or not.
+You have two options, use Wait with [Klas](https://github.com/skial/klas/) or not.

 #### With Klas